Sh1Yo/x8/README.md

             Check custom parameters with these values (default is "1 0 false off null true yes no")

     -d, --delay <Delay between requests in milliseconds>
-    -H, --header <headers>                                  Example: -H 'one:one' 'two:two' --learn-requests <learn_requests_count>             Set the custom number of learning requests. (default is 9) -m, --max <max>
+    -H <headers>                                            Example: -H 'one:one' 'two:two'
+        --learn-requests <learn_requests_count>             Set the custom number of learning requests. (default is 9) -m, --max <max>
-            Change the maximum number of parameters. (default is 128/192/256 for query and 512 for body)
+            Change the maximum number of parameters.

-    -X, --method <method>
+            (default is 128/192/256 for query, 64/128/196 for headers and 512 for body) -X, --method <method>
             Available: GET, POST, PUT, PATCH, DELETE, HEAD. (default is "GET")